benoleary/LesHouchesParserClasses_CPP/LHPC/include/BOLlib/README.BOLlib.txt

  to allow others to use the classes.

 CHANGELOG:
+ * 11th October 2013: version 0.4.6
+ - CommentedTextParser::openFile(...) now definitely sets linesOfFileRemain to false if it could not open the file.
+ - added FilePlaceholderManager class to do the job of InputFileToOutputFileClaimer better.
+I'd remove InputFileToOutputFileClaimer out of embarrassment, but I'd rather not break backwards compatibility.

  * 3rd April 2013: version 0.4.5
  - CommentedTextParser::parseNextLineOfFile(...) now trims uncommented lines
    of any trailing newline characters.